piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = Translating =

-When your language is missing you can contribute a translation to the [GlotPress repository](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes).
+When your language is missing you can contribute a translation to the [GitHub repository](https://github.com/piffpaffpuff/woocommerce-delivery-notes) or [GlotPress repository](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes).

 == Installation ==